sirofwalls/crispy-giggle/README.md

 - Trying out Styled components.. pray for me.
 - Added react scroll... do i need it though?
 - Aparently i had a typo in this file and my Desktop was not configured correctly so GitHub Shows my first 2 commits as unverified... oh JOY!
+- I completed the "hero section" with some placeholder text and replaced the Nav text with a real png icon... that took way too long to add that in.
+I am thinking about an animation for it right now.
+I am also not going with the color scheme at all becuase i forgot about it... woops!
+- I lied... i am using the color scheme a little... yay!